 What does the test result mean?

-Anti-DNase B and ASO antibodies are produced about a week to a month after an initial strep infection.
+Anti-DNase B and ASO test results may be interpreted together.
+Anti-DNase B and ASO antibodies are produced about a week to a month after a strep infection.
 The amount of anti-DNase B antibody (titer) peaks about 4 to 6 weeks after the illness and may remain elevated for several months.
 They typically remain elevated longer than ASO antibody titers.

 Is there anything else I should know?